 Would you give $400 to have something other than a flashlight and a baseball bat to defend yourself if someone has broken into your home?

 After all, most criminals are just looking for a quick and easy payday.
 That’s why most burglaries happen during the day, when you’re at work.
+It’s also for the same reason why you should fortify your doors.
 And, the FBI confirms that most burglars carry no weapon (~60%) or just a knife (~10%).
 So, my letting them know that you’re home and you are armed, you have a pretty good chance of avoiding a serious confrontation.

 Now, you may have noticed that I said “home defense weapon” in the heading to this section.
 That’s because I believe that there are self defense weapons out there that can be just as good as a gun for home defense for some people’s needs and legal constraints.
 There are also great non-lethal options (maybe a topic for another day).
 Despite our bravado, I don’t believe the average person wants to take a life, and most would prefer to avoid it altogether, if possible.
 After all, I believe all human life is valued as highly as my own in the eyes of our Creator.